-If you’ve never heard of Pak, consider this a fitting introduction to one of the most avant garde artists/social commentators/enigmas of our generation.
+If you’ve never heard of Pak, consider this a fitting introduction.
+As it is one of the most avant-garde artists/social commentators/enigmas of our generation.

-In April 2021, NFT artist Pak launched a platform called burn.art which allows anyone to burn NFTs in exchange for the cryptocurrency “ASH.”
+In April 2021, NFT artist Pak launched a platform called burn.art.
+It allows anyone to burn NFTs in exchange for the cryptocurrency “ASH.”
 The point?
-It was sort of a game that played with the idea of scarcity by adding fungible possibilities to non-fungible assets, enabling collectors to decide the value of the art and the tokens.
+It was sort of a game that played with the idea of scarcity by adding fungible possibilities to non-fungible assets.
+Enabling collectors to decide the value of the art and the tokens.

-If you own an NFT you have the option to essentially burn it in exchange it for an ASH token – you’ll lose that NFT and any personal gain from it, but in so doing you’ll not only get a stake in ASH, you’ll also decrease the supply of that NFT collection, pushing the value of the collection up as a whole (at least in theory).
+If you own an NFT you have the option to essentially burn it in exchange it for an ASH token.
+You’ll lose that NFT and any personal gain from it.
+In doing so, you’ll not only get a stake in ASH, you’ll also decrease the supply of that NFT collection This pushes the value of the collection up as a whole (at least in theory).
 So the project poses some pretty deep questions about the value of art, the value of money and your personal values.

 And what about ASH tokens themselves?
 Holding ASH permits burn.art users to buy and sell digital assets on the platform.
 Generating a unique medium of exchange on burn.art is a case study on the power of creative tokenomics.
 Paks project proves that blockchain is a place where individuals can exercise some personal control over value, create niche ecosystems and trade their assets and intellectual property without the sluggish constraints of fiat currency.

 One final point.
 Token burning can be used by absolutely anyone who owns private keys for a given token.
 In theory, it could be used to simply get rid of unwanted tokens received in drops.
 The underlying importance is that crypto empowers users (and projects) a truer form of ownership by enabling us to play with supply, and this gives rise to a host of new possibilities.

 Things To Be Aware Of: